-How could such a small word ever describe the Almighty Father that we find in the Bible?
-It can’t.
-No words can; and yet, in the Bible, God reveals Himself to be the One we can know about, and the One we can know personally—and then make known to others.
+No words could ever fully describe the Almighty Father.
+And yet, in the Bible, God reveals Himself to be the One we can know about, and the One we can know personally—and then make known to others.

 Learning about God is important.
 But the time quickly comes when words must cease and we must be silent and let God speak to us.